habiboffdev/4TUNA/README.md

 - 👋 Hi, I’m @4TUNA
-- 👀 I’m interested in PYTHON, JS.
+- 👀 I’m interested in Web Dev and AI.
-- 🌱 I’m currently learning PYTHON
+- 🌱 I’m currently learning DRF
-- 💞️ I’m looking to collaborate on PYTHON OOP.
+- 💞️ I’m looking to collaborate on "Anything".

 <!---
 4TUNA/4TUNA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.